ljpatrick/marxpaint/magic/docs/README.txt

              The 'pan' and 'dist' values can be used to simulate location and distance of the 'Magic' tool effect.

+           * void stopsound(void)
+             This function stops playing a sound played by playsound().
+It is useful to silence effects when the user stops using the tool (in your 'release' function).
            * void special_notify(int flag)
              This function notifies Tux Paint of special events.
 Various values defined in "tp_magic_api.h" can be 'or'ed together (using